 2 Work on making team meetings both efficient and meaningful

 Time is precious and let’s face it, literally no one wants to spend any more time than is necessary in a video call anymore.
 Team meetings are necessary to keep work on track, give quick feedback and guidance, answer questions, and overall ensure your team is working systematically toward its deadlines – but they need to be both efficient and have meaning for your team members.

-For Fellow, efficient meetings are a big part of its raison d’être: Collaborative meeting agendas, clear action items, and realistic deadlines is just a mere glimpse into the Fellow world.
+For Fellow, collaborative meeting agendas, clear action items, and realistic deadlines are just a mere glimpse into the Fellow world.

 As everyone at Fellow knows though, the best meetings are not just systematic and efficient – they have a bit of personality and serve to inspire too.

 Truly creating meaning within a meeting can be challenging, but as Glenn Llopis in a recent Forbes article notes, meaning can be created in a meeting if there is a culture or environment where everyone can contribute, leaders listen more (and perhaps speak last!), and everyone stops focusing on everything that could go wrong and starts focusing on all the opportunities for success.

 And don’t be afraid to think outside the box either.
 Throughout the pandemic there have been some wonderful innovations to meetings, such as the walking meeting where everyone grabs a headset, chats and gets some exercise at the same time.